While performing a Google PageSpeed test, you might get the following notice:

 Are there any limitations?

 Free W3 Total Cache users have a limited number of conversions that they can run in a monthly period.
 W3TC Pro users however do not have this limitation and upgrading to a Pro license will be helpful if you have a large number of images that you wish to convert immediately.
-Upgrading to a Pro plan will allow you to finish all of your conversions in addition to providing access to all of the other Pro features like Fragment Caching, Deferred CSS, and user Statistics.
+Upgrading to a Pro plan will allow you to finish all of your conversions in addition to providing access to all of the other Pro features like Fragment Caching, Delay Scripts and Eliminate Render Blocking CSS.

 How exactly are the images converted?